SCALE-MS/scale-ms/docs/python.rst

 Execution Module
 ================

-Every SCALE-MS object reference belongs to a workflow managed by a WorkflowManager.
+Every SCALE-MS object reference belongs to a workflow managed by a :py:class:`~scalems.workflow.WorkflowManager`.
 Workflows may be executed through different means and with different resources through distinct modules.
 Different middleware implementations may be accessed directly, but we recommend selecting a management module when invoking Python